megai2/d912pxy/README.md

 **Solution**

-  0. Update GPU drivers first!
+  0. Update or install stable GPU drivers first!
-  1. Install Release_ps version [from here](https://github.com/megai2/d912pxy/releases)
+  1. Install Release_ps by installer (Use standart release?
+N => 1)
   2. Run the game and reproduce the visual error
-  3. Exit the game and remove d912pxy/pck/shaders_cso.pck
+  3. Exit the game and clear shader cache by installer (Choose an action => 3, N, N)
   4. Install the regular version
-  5. Run the game again and wait for the shaders to recompile (this will take some time)
+  5. Run the game again and wait for the shaders to recompile (this will take 3-15 minutes depending on situation / hardware)
   6. If the error is not fixed post your issue [here](https://github.com/megai2/d912pxy/issues/15) with a description on how to reproduce the visual error

 # Support developer